Meg Smaker: Controversy over Jihad Rehab

 people she considered friends and who had praised the film to her personally, now refused to speak to her, and/or told falsehoods about her and the film.

-The Times reported her fear that "I don’t have the money or influence to fight this out", having "maxed out credit cards and, at age 42, borrowed money" from her working class parents.
+The Times reported Smaker's fear that "I don’t have the money or influence to fight this out", having "maxed out credit cards and, at age 42, borrowed money" from her working-class parents.
 Smaker created a GoFundMe to attempt to fund self-distribution of the film.
 She told her story in interviews and podcasts and requested donations from the public.
 Her efforts were successful -- by October 26, 2022 she had raised more than $600,000 from more than 8,000 individual donors.
 She is now working to make the film publicly available.